wy310181909/wy310181909/README.md

 - 👋 Hi, I’m Asher
-- 👀 I’m interested in Java and GO
+- 👀 I’m interested in Java and Go
 - 🌱 I’m currently learning Java
 - 📫 How to reach me 310181909@qq.com